 Oakhill Cemetery

-Dilley describes Oakhill as “picturesque” with mausoleums and monuments that incorporate Romanesque, Greek, Gothic, and Egyptian Revival architecture.
-“Oakhill is filled with monuments that uphold many families’ legacies.”
-The biggest and likely most eye-catching mausoleum in Oakhill belongs to A.B.
-Watson, a major in the Civil War, lumber baron in Muskegon, and local Grand Rapids business investor.
-His Egyptian Revival burial chamber is in the center of the cemetery and boasts two sphinxes, one on either end.
+Oakhill mausoleums and monuments incorporate Romanesque, Greek, Gothic and Egyptian Revival architecture.
+The biggest and likely most eye-catching mausoleum was created for A.B.
+Watson, a Civil War major, Muskegon lumber baron and Grand Rapids investor.
+His Egyptian Revival burial chamber sits in the center of the cemetery and boasts two sphinxes, one on either end.
 Watson’s granite mausoleum, which cost $200,000 back in the 1900s, is a recreation of Mastaba, a famous Egyptian temple.

 Greenwood Cemetery sits on 80-acres and displays three types of landscape designs common in cemeteries (park, lawn and hybrid).